ChexSystems

-ChexSystems is a check verification service and consumer reporting agency owned by the eFunds subsidiary of Fidelity National Information Services.
+ChexSystems is an American check verification service and consumer reporting agency owned by the eFunds subsidiary of Fidelity National Information Services.
 It provides information about the use of deposit accounts by consumers.

 History

 In 1991, the agency was owned by Deluxe Corporation, and it was part of the spin-off from Deluxe that formed eFunds in 1999.
 Fidelity National Information Services acquired eFunds in 2007.

 The number of "bank and thrift branches" served in 1991 was 59,000.

 Services

 Eighty percent of commercial banks and credit unions in the United States use ChexSystems to screen applicants for checking and savings accounts. eFunds claims that their services are used in over 9,000 banks, including over 100,000 individual bank branches in the United States.
 As of 1991, ChexSystems held 7.3 million names of consumers whose bank accounts had been closed "for cause".
 Services include verification of identity, reports on account history, and transaction monitoring.